Restraint of Trade

 Exclusive supplier agreements are between a supplier and a buyer.
 They give the buyer the exclusive right to buy products or services from that supplier.
 These agreements can ensure a steady supply and consistent quality.
 They can also hinder small businesses from exploring better or more affordable alternatives.
 Being locked into an exclusive supplier agreement may restrict a business's ability to negotiate better terms or adapt to market changes.

 Non-disclosure agreements (NDAs) can protect confidential information and trade secrets.
 Companies can use them to stifle competition.
 Some companies may use overly restrictive NDAs that prevent former employees or business partners from using general knowledge and skills gained during their previous employment or association.

 Is It a Reasonable Restraint of Trade?

 Some restraints of trade are, in fact, legitimate and upheld by the courts if they are considered "reasonable."
-In order to be considered reasonable, and thus valid, a restraint of trade must serve a legitimate interest, be limited to that particular interest, and not be contrary to public policy.
+Reasonableness and enforceability are determined on a case-by-case basis.
+A restraint of trade must serve a legitimate business interest, be limited to that particular interest, and not be contrary to public policy.

 Get Professional Legal Help with a Restraint of Trade Claim

 You and your team worked hard to get where you are, so don't let someone else's unlawful actions sink your business.
 If you have suffered losses due to another party's restraint of trade, you should explore your legal options.
 Contact a business and commercial law attorney in your state to learn more.
 They can provide valuable legal advice about restraint of trade in your specific type of business.
 An attorney can help you navigate employment law and the dynamics of bargaining power in your industry.